-Bulandshahr violence: Yogi meets inspector Subodh Singh's family in Lucknow
+Bulandshahr violence: Yogi meets inspector Subodh Singh's family, assures justice

 Lucknow, Dec 6: Uttar Pradesh Chief Minister Yogi Adityanath met the family of inspector Subodh Singh, who was killed in Bulandshahr violence triggered by alleged cow slaughtering, today at his 5, Kalidas Marg residence in Lucknow.
+UP DGP OP Singh was also present at the meeting.

+"Family of martyred Inspector Subodh Singh ji met Chief Minister today and CM assured the family of justice.
+A high level probe has also been ordered," the UP DGP said after the meeting.

+"We met the Chief Minister and he has assured us that we will get justice," Shrey Pratap Singh, son of inspector Subodh Singh, told news agency ANI.

 Singh was one of the two men killed by a rampaging mob protesting the alleged slaughter of cows in Mahav village of the district.
 Subodh Kumar Singh was cremated in his ancestral village Jaithra in Etah district on Tuesday.
 The cremation was delayed as Singh's family had demanded to meet the Chief Minister.
 The family had alleged that Singh's killing was a 'deep-rooted conspiracy'.